Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 **-** requires *Melgaroth* on high infernos, less good late game

 As you get to higher infernos, early game will become the hardest part and you don't have time to setup any of the previous mentioned decks.
 Your best option is to use *Melgaroth* which will give you plenty of shields while still damaging the enemies you didn't take the burns away from or on the turns where they pass or with the thunder damage.
 On very high infernos it's almost necessary to take merchant after first fight and get *Melgaroth* in it.
-For this reason, even if the card reward from first fight could be useful, it's often better to take the gem to be able to reroll cards in the market and find *Melgaroth*
+For this reason, even if the card reward from first fight could be useful, it's often better to take the gem to be able to reroll cards in the market and find *Melgaroth*.

 To get *Melgaroth* consistently in your hand you will need more mana and fewer cards, so remove one copy of each base card ASAP and pick any card giving mana, even *Sapphire guard* is a good option early, although you might want another one.
 Otherwise stick to the first one you see.
 Getting immunes and daze can protect you on first turn and can also let you not play *Melgaroth* and keep the burns on the enemies.

 Getting armor is great to let you keep the shields you got from *Melgaroth* once and then focus on burns.
 Beware that late game *Robowitch [ROBOT]* might not give you armor long enough to finish the fight.

 At some point you will want to be able to shield without using *Melgaroth*, you can get *Apprentice guard* along with a mana card and some res, it's very good on magic card decks where you can use *blue witch* at its full potential.
 If you came accross more combat cards like *Sapphire guard*, *Sou [ANCIENT]* or *Dhorion [ANCIENT]*, you can go for *Dark shielded knight* for shields and *Lady of the knight* for mana.

 This strategy works well early, and the best way to make it work late game is to get lots of armor and maybe do shield bash.
 My favorite ending is to transition to an Ancient shield bash strategy with Alestar.